About Balm

 Frequently Asked Questions

-To register to vote in Balm, Florida, residents can register online through the Florida Division of Elections's website, by mail, or in person at the Hillsborough County elections office.
+To register to vote in Balm, Florida, residents can register online through the Florida Division of Elections website, by mail, or in person at the Hillsborough County elections office.
 Florida requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Florida Division of Elections's voter lookup tool.
-For local municipal elections in Balm, contact the Hillsborough County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Florida Division of Elections voter lookup tool.
+For local county and state elections (Balm is an unincorporated community in Hillsborough County and does not hold municipal elections), contact the Hillsborough County Clerk's office for schedules and ballot information.

 Property records for Balm, Florida are maintained by the Hillsborough Property Appraiser's Office and the Hillsborough County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hillsborough County, including parcels in Balm.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Hillsborough County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Florida counties provide online property record searches through their county websites.
-For in-person requests, visit the Hillsborough County offices at the county courthouse.
-The Hillsborough County Treasurer handles property tax payments and tax sale information.
+The Hillsborough County Tax Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Balm, Florida residents are available through both county and state offices.
 The Florida Department of Health, Bureau of Vital Statistics, located in Jacksonville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Florida.
 Orders can be placed online, by mail, or in person.
 Locally, the Hillsborough County Clerk's office issues marriage licenses and maintains marriage records for Hillsborough County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.